Broad Street, Reading: Retail

 The department store of John Lewis & Partners (formerly known as Heelas) is located on Broad Street.
 There are also branches of many chain stores, including Boots, H&M, Marks and Spencer, Next, Sainsbury's, schuh and W H Smith.
 The Broad Street branch of booksellers Waterstone's is of particular interest, as it is a remarkable conversion of a nonconformist chapel dating from 1707.

-The Oracle shopping centre has a direct entrance from Broad Street, and houses many other major stores, including the department stores of Debenhams and House of Fraser, as well as a large selection of restaurants and bars.
+The Oracle shopping centre has a direct entrance from Broad Street, and houses major stores as well as a large selection of restaurants and bars.

 Union Street known locally as Smelly Alley due to its open fronted fishmonger's and greengrocer's shops, is a narrow street which runs between Broad Street and the parallel Friar Street.
 Although the number of food shops has declined recently, it is still home to a number of local independent stores.